Van uitdaging naar oplossing

 The Biosfera Foundation is a (technological) knowledge collective that has their key focus on Smart Ecosystem Engineering (SEE).
 Natural ecosystems are smart, but human-developed ecosystems are not.
 By creating top-notch technology and spreading awareness, they strive to make human ecosystems fit within natural ecosystems.
-This will lead to a better natural ecosphere that can support all life on earth: the Biosphere.
+This will lead to a better natural ecosphere that can support all life on earth.

 The Gangus, who’s watershed stretches 2,225 km, plays a key-role for food-production and security, wellbeing and liveability and the cultural and religious facets of life for millions.
 Globally, we consume around 30 million tonnes of textile each year, and the annual growth is expected to be 3-4%.
 After China, India had the second largest textile and apparel industry in the world.
 These textile factories dump their unfiltered toxic dyes into the Gangus, which poses severe pressure on the water-quality and the ecosystem as a whole.

 The project Cleaning the Ganga: On a sustainable textile dye mission